AstritCepele/Brute-force-Mikrotik/README.md

 Clone this repository and in the folder **Hack-Mikrotik-Login**

-Edit the file `conf.json`, changing `http://localjuve.com` on the login page of the hotspot to attack

 Edit file `conf.json` change `http://localjuve.com` by the login page of the hotspot to attack (example `http://hotspotmikrotik.com`)

 Execute this command.